Interview Dos and Don’ts

 - Listen – Maintaining eye contact shows confidence and interest in what the interviewer is saying.
 Listen through eye contact and expressions, and wait until the speaker has finished.
 Be sure you understand your interviewer’s name and the correct pronunciation.

 - Sell Yourself – Tell the interviewer what you can offer specifically and emphasize what you will bring to the company.
-Being prepared will help with selling yourself.

 - Be Honest, Be Yourself — Be your best professional self.
 Dishonesty gets discovered and is grounds for withdrawing job offers or firing.
 If you get hired by acting like someone other than yourself, you and your employer will be unhappy.